What Data Aggregation Is And How It Helps Your Business

 Inventory management can be very fruitful if you have all the necessary numbers neatly aggregated to give you a comprehensive outlook of your products on sale and in stock.
 It can help you evaluate the overall inventory performance, identify and minimize the risk of stock going obsolete, make more accurate demand predictions, and drastically cut carrying costs.

-As you can see, data aggregation can be 360-degree useful, ensuring a better view and deeper analysis of your meaningful data to improve any part of a business you can think of.
+As you can see, data aggregation can be 360-degree useful, ensuring a better view and deeper analysis of your meaningful data to improve many parts of a business.
 You can’t track your most essential business KPIs and metrics without aggregating data, and all the reporting is built on this technique.

 The simplest example of data aggregation is writing down your numbers with a pen and paper and doing the necessary calculations manually.
-Frankly, I can’t imagine who’d want to do it this way for business analysis purposes (unless they sell, for example, a dozen hand-knitted mug cozies a month or something like that, but it looks more like a hobby).
+Frankly, it’s hard to imagine who’d want to do it this way for business analysis purposes (unless they sell, for example, a dozen hand-knitted mug cozies a month, which looks more like a hobby though).
 So let’s proceed with briefly looking at some more efficient data aggregation tools available for businesses.

-Excel and Spreadsheets are very good for reporting if you don’t have too much data to analyze.
+Excel and Google Sheets are very good for reporting if you don’t have too much data to analyze.
 Their aggregation tools, Power Query and Query correspondingly, allow you to use simple functions, like Sum, Average, Count, etc., depending on the type of results you want to get.
-What’s particularly good about both Excel and Spreadsheets, they allow for visualizing the results of your aggregated data, making your reporting even more informative.
+What’s particularly good about both Excel and Google Sheets, they allow for visualizing the results of your aggregated data, making your reporting even more informative.

-Data Studio is a more sophisticated reporting tool that allows you to work with bigger data sets from many different sources.
-Its aggregation methods include Sum, Average, Count, Min, Max, and Count distinct.
+Looker Studio is a more sophisticated reporting tool that allows you to work with bigger data sets from many different sources.
+Its aggregation methods include Sum, Average, Count, Min, Max, and Count Distinct.
 These aggregations can be applied not only to data sources but also to charts and calculated fields.
-The great benefit of working with Data Studio is that you can create various reporting dashboards by connecting multiple data sources, so you’ll be able to track, for instance, your KPIs in one place.
-The tool features a number of connectors that fetch your data from multiple sources, including social media, e-commerce and payment platforms, analytical tools, and more.
-It also features great visualization capabilities.
+The great benefit of working with Looker Studio is that you can create various reporting dashboards by connecting multiple data sources, so you’ll be able to track, for instance, your KPIs in one place.
+The tool features a number of connectors that fetch your data from multiple sources, including social media, ecommerce and payment platforms, analytical tools, and more.
+It also has great visualization capabilities.

 Data aggregation with SQL databases

 Large companies that deal with huge data sets are more likely to use an SQL database to aggregate their business data.
 Databases also operate with the standard aggregation methods (Sum, Average, etc.) to present the needed results.
 Databases allow for storing and managing terabytes or petabytes of data.
-However, you’ll need to maintain powerful servers, and are likely to have to hire a database specialist, as managing a database requires some peculiar skills.
+However, you’ll need to maintain powerful servers and are likely to have to hire a database specialist.

 Data aggregation within business software

-Thus, businesses may aggregate their data this or that way, depending on their purpose, capacities, and available resources.
+Thus, businesses may aggregate their data in many ways, depending on their purpose, capacities, and available resources.

-Synder Insights is a powerful reporting and analytics tool that can aggregate data from a plethora of payment systems and e-commerce platforms, providing you with invaluable insights into your sales, customers, and product performance, powering up business management and informed decision-making.
+If you run an ecommerce or SaaS business, Synder’s Business Insights software is a great solution.
+With its powerful reporting and analytics, it can aggregate data from a plethora of payment systems and ecommerce platforms, providing you with actionable insights into your sales, customers, and product performance, powering up business management and informed decision-making.